tartley/tartley.github.io/posts/a-bit-of-fun.md

     made me do it.
 -   **Python**, including **IronPython** (Python as a dot Net language.)
     Nirvana at last.
-Apart from BASH, it's the only entry on the list that I still use frequently and gleefully today.
+Apart from BASH, it's the only entry on the list that I still use daily today, and unlike BASH, the usage is gleeful.
 -   **GLSL**, for hobbyist graphics and games.
 -   **Scheme** to the extent that I worked through SICP, twice.
 -   **Go**, for a new service in IBM Cloud.